Welcome, new families!

 The Glens Falls City School District has a vibrant academic program for our youngest students, designed to foster a love of learning that carries them all the way to graduation and beyond.
 We welcome new families into this educational journey, and look forward to partnering with parents to help our children succeed.

-Registration for new kindergarten students is held at Kindergarten Round-Up events at each elementary school in March.
+Registration for new Kindergarten students will be held at Kindergarten Round-Up events at each elementary school the final week of June to limit the number of people in the schools and potential for spreading COVID-19.
 If you aren’t sure which elementary school your child will attend, see the MAP of elementary school boundaries.

 Kindergarten Round-Up and screening appointments will be held on the following days:

 - Big Cross Street School: June 28, 2021 – call Patty Farrell at 518-792-2619 to make your appointment

 - Kensington Road School: June 29, 2021 – call Assunta Moore at 518-793-5151 to make your appointment

 - Jackson Heights School: June 30, 2021 – call Stacy Frandsen at 518-792-1071 to make your appointment